 Rita has extensive cross-sectoral experience in planning, community wealth-building, and heritage skills engagement.
 As Northern Ireland Support Officer for the Architectural Heritage Fund, she helps communities secure sustainable uses for historic buildings in areas of need.
 She led planning campaigns and education and skills programmes for Ulster Architectural Heritage between 2003 and 2013 and also previously worked in local government, private practice, and community-led finance.

 Rita currently sits on the board of Hearth Historic Buildings Trust.
 She has an MA in Town Planning from Edinburgh College of Art and an RSUA Diploma in Historic Building Conservation.
 She was awarded a Churchill Fellowship to study best practice in universal access to historic buildings in Scandinavia and the United States.

 Meet the team

 Shane Quinn coordinates the Trust’s activity, working here since 2006.
 He works across a wide range of civic and cultural regeneration initiatives.
 Shane is a Committee Member of the Heritage Trust Network in Northern Ireland and sits on the Academy of Urbanism Council.
 He was a member of the Belfast City of Music Steering Group that secured Belfast’s membership in the UNESCO Creative Cities Network.

 Shane secured a Churchill Fellowship in 2017 to explore cultural regeneration in cities in the US and Colombia.
 He is a Fellow of the Royal Society of the Arts and, in 2014, was awarded a British Empire Medal for services to Young People.
-A Trustee of a policing organisation, he also Chairs the Audit & Risk Committee there.
+He is a Board Director of the Academy of Urbanism and a Trustee of a policing organisation, where he also Chairs the Audit & Risk Committee.